-Strava announced today important changes in its business model.
-Obviously it will continue to be based on monthly subscription, but now you can select which "packages" you are interested in, and you can lower the cost of monthly registration.
+Strava today announced major changes to its business model.
+Obviously it will continue to be based on monthly subscription, but now podrás select which "packages" are the ones that interest you, being able to lower the cost of monthly registration.

 Think of it as a phone package where you can choose whether you want it all (landline, mobile, internet, TV, etc.) or just a part of it.
 And before you ask, it's not a way to raise the price of your current premium service since the subscription option that has been in use so far is the same price as the full version offered from now on.
 But let's get to the details.

 The first notable change is the change of name.
 I personally do not understand it very much, especially since for most non-English speaking users the new name does not make much sense.

 The premium service is clear what it is and anyone anywhere can understand it.
 Strava's intention is that Summit (translated as summit or pinnacle) assumes that when you hire the service it is because you are an athlete with a goal, so the full version of Strava will help you achieve it.
 Personally I think it's pretty smoky from the marketing department, but I guess they have done their studies for several weeks to reach this conclusion and it has not been a decision made on a crazy night (or yes, who knows...).